octo-technology-downunder/docker-lab/README.md

 ### Docker build

 Well, quite a lot of things to grasp.
 But so simple to create a container !
 Do you feel the power of Docker now ? \
 Now that you're a Dockerfile master, let's build our image !
+How do we do ? \
+Easy again...
+But be sure to have only your Dockerfile in your current directory !
+Or the "Build operation" will go down recursively in all your files to build your image.

 ```bash
 docker image build -t="my_first_image" .
 ```

 You should see step by step Logs in your terminal.
 All is complete ?
-Great, run our first custom container, so much emotion, right ?
+Great, run your first custom container now, so much emotion...

 ```bash
 docker run -d --name my_first_container -p 80:80  my_first_image
 ```

-Well done !
+Tadaaa!
 It's up and running...
 Feel free to inspect your container with :

 ```bash
 docker container inspect my_first_container
 ```

-Ok, quite a lot to learn with the Dockerfile and all her KEYWORDS.
+Ok, quite a lot to learn with the Dockerfile and all the Keywords.
 Be sure to understand the main notions, have a look at the doc if you have still questions about it.\
 Let's have a break because in our next topic, we'll learn how to manage and run all our containers in one file.\
 Spoiler alert : **Docker compose** is coming ...